AllexVeldman/pyoci/README.md

 For more examples, including how to publish a package, see the [examples](/docs/examples).

 ## Host your own
-If you don't want or can't use https://pyoci.com, you can host your own using the docker container.
+If you don't want, or can't, use https://pyoci.com, you can host your own using the docker container.

 `docker run ghcr.io/allexveldman/pyoci:latest`